AliYasser29/AliYasser29/README.md

 - 🔹 **POS System for Shops** *(in progress)*
   Being developed at **TeraArc** using Python, Flask, and SQLite

+- 🔹 **TeraArc Official Website**
+  Corporate website for **TeraArc** company showcasing services, portfolio, and contact info, built with React and Flask

 ---

 ## ⚡ Fun Dev Loop